 While many these patents may or may not come to fruition, they do provide insight into where these companies are heading with regards to their technology.
 In this case, if your IP can be used to enhance the customer shopping experience, these companies might be interested in licensing it.

 Understanding where your competitors are going helps you focus your R&D on improving or developing your next generation of IP.
 Rather than sifting through hundreds or thousands of patent text files, the landscape presents a visual analysis of the biggest patent holders in a specific technology category and sub-categories.
 For example, a growing volume of new patents, such as for autonomous driving technologies in the automotive industry or wearable devices in the med tech industry, indicates where the industry is going as well as intensifying competition.
-You can also learn what companies are collaborating on IP development, and which ones are slowing down or backing away for IP development.
+You can also learn what companies are collaborating on IP development, and which ones are slowing down or backing away from IP development.
 You can even drill down and analyze patents by performance attributes, such as twin razor blades for a closer shave.

 Discovering idle or under-used IP assets to acquire is another way to use a patent landscape analysis (also known as patent mining).
 IP is often the most (or only) valuable asset of innovative companies.
 Patents, brands and trade secrets are valuable even if the products (and company) fail in the market.
 Many companies are sitting on large portfolios of unused patents.
 It’s estimated that over 90 percent of patents sit idle.
 This includes tens of thousands of patents developed by universities and research labs.
 According to Forrester Research, U.S. firms annually waste $1 trillion in unused and underused IP assets.
 You can spot new opportunities for unused patents, acquire it and use licensing to generate revenues, bundle it with other IP, or re-purpose it for new product applications.